polymorphic92/PD-workflow/PITCHME.md

 +++
  ### Optimizing Workflow and Tooling  Recommendations
  *  Try to identify parts of your "Workflow" that could be optimized
- *  Can this part of the Workflow or tool be automated |
+ *  Can any part(s) of your "Workflow" or a tool you use  be automated |
  *  Investigate new features, plugins, add-ons in currently used apps |
- *  Search for alternative app that meets your needs |
+ *  Search for alternative applications that meets your needs |

 Note:
 Here are a few broad recommendations for Optimizing Workflow and Tooling

+1 Do you think you can improve your work flow

+2 Look for routine things that can be automated

+3 Are there any plugins that you are not using that could make coding easier

+4 Look at alternative applications  and decide if switching is the right move (for you)

 ---
 ## Examples

 Note:
-These are just a few examples, there are many more examples that I will not touch on
+These are just a few examples, there are many more applications out if I do not cover your favorite  you will have a chance to speak up

-I want to stress that this part is more of a "FYI these examples exist" than I use an app over another
+I want to stress that this part is more of a "FYI these apps exist" than "I use an app over another"

 Choose an app that make you efficient

-Have the mind set with these example of could help instead of should help
+Have the mind set with these example apps of could help instead of should help
 ---

 ### File Manipulation